Language and emotions are closely linked. The words you use determine how you feel, just as much as how you feel affects your words.

 This is part of our universal experience – hence the rise in interest in concepts like ‘hygge‘ from danish, or the now commonplace ‘schadenfreude‘, imported from german, or ‘je ne sais quoi‘, from french.
 Such words and expressions show the link between language and emotions.

-If having a wider vocabulary to explain experience can be liberating because a) it allows to to capture a feeling more precisely; b) it means you can talk about it to others.
-Perhaps more subtlely and compellingly, it also connects us to to others; if there’s a word for it, we are not alone in our experience.
+If having a wider vocabulary to explain experience can be liberating because a) it allows to capture a feeling more precisely; b) it means you can talk about it to others.
+Perhaps more subtlely and compellingly, it also connects us to others; if there’s a word for it, we are not alone in our experience.
 Language and emotion

 Language and emotions